How to Fire a Bad Tenant Professionally

 What professionalism looks like during eviction

-- Keep maintenance responses consistent (don’t retaliate by ignoring repairs)
+• Keep maintenance responses consistent; do not retaliate by ignoring repairs

-In practice, landlords lose time and money not because they were “wrong,” but because they skipped steps, used the wrong notice, or couldn’t prove the timeline.
+In practice, landlords lose time and money not because they were “wrong,” but because they skipped steps.
+However, the wrong notice, weak proof, or a messy timeline can slow everything down.

 Step 8: Protect the property while the tenant is still there

-A bad tenant situation often includes elevated risk of damage.
+A bad tenant situation often includes higher risk of damage.
 The goal is to reduce temptation and increase accountability.

 Operational moves that help

-- Address small maintenance items fast—unresolved issues become excuses
+• Address small maintenance items fast because unresolved issues become excuses

-Also: if you suspect unauthorized occupants or pets, gather evidence carefully and avoid assumptions.
+Also, if you suspect unauthorized occupants or pets, gather evidence carefully and avoid assumptions.
 What you can prove matters.
+For repeat rule problems, see our breakdown of what to do when tenants break lease rules.

 Priorities after possession is returned

-- Secure the property (re-key, garage codes, lockbox removal)
+1. Secure the property, including re-keying, garage codes, and lockbox removal

-Professionalism here isn’t about being nice.
-It’s about protecting your ability to collect, defend your decisions, and re-rent quickly.
+Professionalism here is not about being nice.
+Instead, it protects your ability to collect, defend your decisions, and re-rent quickly.
+For security deposit rules, review the relevant sections of Texas Property Code Chapter 92 or consult a qualified professional.

-Common mistakes Texas landlords make when firing a bad tenant
+Common mistakes Texas landlords make when removing a bad tenant

 These are the patterns we see create the biggest blowback:

-- Using self-help: lock changes, shutoffs, intimidation, removing belongings.
+• Using self-help: lock changes, shutoffs, intimidation, or removing belongings.

-If you take one lesson from this: the best time to get serious is the first time the lease gets broken—not the fifth.
+If you take one lesson from this, make it this one: the best time to get serious is the first time the lease gets broken, not the fifth.

 A professional tenant exit plan you can repeat